Thanks to the Gainesville CVB for hosting our familiarization visit. As with all of our posts, opinions and reviews are 100% my own and unbiased.

-#1 Harn Museum of Art
+1. Visit the Harn Museum of Art

-#3 Florida Museum of Natural History
+3. Tour the FL Museum of Natural History

-#4 Kanapaha Botanical Gardens
+4. Walk Through Kanapaha Botanical Gardens

-#5 University of Florida Campus Tour
+5. Explore the University of Florida Campus

 Taylor and I did a self-guided tour from the campus website suggestions and map.
 We walked through the student union and enjoyed seeing groups of students busying themselves in a variety of activities.
 Taylor, a huge football fan, was thrilled to see the Ben Hill Griffin Stadium.
 We were shocked by the number of colorful Vespas parked around campus.

-#8 La Chua Trail
+8. Hike the La Chua Trail

 The La Chua Trail is a fantastic spot to take an easy hike through sinkholes in a beautiful natural setting.
 The trail is partially on a handicapped accessible elevated boardwalk.
 This gorgeous hiking spot is at the Paynes Prairie Preserve State Park, near Micanopy, Florida.
-Come for the abundant wildlife and wide array of birds; it is a top spot for viewing alligators.
+Come for abundant wildlife and a wide array of birds; it is a top spot for viewing alligators.
 I was shocked at how up close and personal we were with the gators.

-#9 Butterfly Rainforest
+9. Photograph the Butterfly Rainforest